thomthom/extension-sources/README.md

 ![](assets/screenshots/extension-sources-scanner-dialog.png)

 From the scan results the desired sources can be selected.
-The toggle will control whether the source path will be loaded or not.
+The toggle switch will control whether the source path will be loaded or not.

 Note that paths already added to Extension Sources will not appear in the scan